Bulgarian identity card: Obtaining an identity card

 In order to be issued an identity card, one needs to fill in a form, which should be taken to the Identity Documents and Passport Regime Units within the District Police Stations.
 The forms could be obtained at all District Police Stations.
 When applying a digital picture of the person is taken, and—in the case of applying for a passport at the same time—fingerprints of the thumbs of the applicant.
 First-time applicants (i.e. persons turning 14) must also provide a valid birth certificate.
 It is possible for a person to apply for a renewal of the ID card via a representative with a notary signed permit, provided there are no significant changes in his or her appearance.
 There are, however limitations.
 If you apply via a representative, you must receive the new ID yourself.
 Vice versa, if you applied yourself, then an authorized representative may receive your ID.
 This does not apply to applying for passports, as fingerprints must be taken.

 A monetary tax is paid for the issuing of the identity card; the price depends on the selected type of issuing which is basically the time needed for the card to be issued (the prices are listed in District Police Stations).
 The standard time for issuing a Bulgarian identity card is 30 days.
 There are, however, express services that allow you to apply for a 3-work day issuance period or even 8-hour service.
 The issuance fee is doubled for the 3-work day period and quintupled for the 8-hour service.
 If you apply for a standard 30-day service there is a great chance your ID card will be ready way before that.
 The Ministry of Interior has provided an online service that allows you to check whether your ID card is ready.

-For people ages 14 to 18 years, the identity cards are valid for four years, while citizens ages 18–58 are issued cards with 10-year validity; citizens over 58 years old are issued identity cards with no expiration date.
+For people ages 14 to 18 years, the identity cards are valid for four years, while citizens ages 18–70 are issued cards with 10-year validity; citizens over 70 years old are issued identity cards with a 10 year or optional 30 year expiry.